neesha2022/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit:
+The purpose of the Election Audit was to:
+* Calculate the total number of votes cast
+* Total number of votes for each candidate
+* Percentage of votes for each candidate
+* Winner based on popular vote

+We used Python to automate the process and the code will be used to audit other congressional and local elections.

 ## Election-Audit Results:
+Below is a snapshot of the summary of election results.

 * Bullet list How many votes were cast in this congressional election?
 Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.